Count Joseph Alexander Hübner: Political ideals

 Though himself of middle-class origin, Hübner was a profound admirer of the old aristocratic regime, and found his political ideals in his former chiefs, Metternich and Schwarzenberg.
 As the last survivor of the Metternich school, he became towards the close of his life more and more out of touch with the trend of modern politics, but remained a conspicuous figure in the Upper House and at the annual delegations.
 That he possessed the breadth of mind to appreciate the working of a system at total variance with his own school of thought was shown by his grasp of British colonial questions.
 It is interesting, in view of subsequent events, to note his emphatic belief in the loyalty of the British colonies—a belief not shared at that time by many statesmen with far greater experience of democratic institutions.

 Other information

 Ernest Mason Satow met Hübner in Japan when he visited from July to October 1871 during his world tour.
 Later he made Hübner's career the subject of his Rede Lecture at Cambridge University in 1908, being a topic unconnected with his own career so as to avoid censure by the British Foreign Office.
 See Sir Ernest Satow, An Austrian Diplomatist in the Fifties (Cambridge, 1908).
+(See here for reading on YouTube.)

 Hübner was the grandfather (through his daughter Eleanor) of Irish politician Count Patrick O'Byrne.